System reports

 You must have at least View permission to copy a report created by someone else.
 For more information about copying a report, see Create a copy of a report.

-For information about creating reports, see Calendar reports overview.
+For information about creating reports, see Create a custom report.

 • You must have a Plan license (current licenses) or Standard license (new licenses) to create your own reports.